Step 4: Learn the Stress

 As you can see, putting the stress on the wrong syllable can make a normal word, one you probably already know, sound silly or strange.
 That would be bad enough, but it's actually more important than that.

-Why does syllable stress matter?
+Why does syllable stress matter to reading?

-Here’s an example of how changing stress can change meaning:
+Here is just one of many examples of how changing stress can change meaning:

-• con/duct (means behavior "My coach did not like my con/duct at the game."
+• con/duct (means behavior) "My coach did not like my con/duct at the game."

 Same spelling, but two different meanings because of a change in the stressed syllable.